Ephesians 5:15 (NKJV) See then that you walk circumspectly, not as fools but as wise, 16 redeeming the time, because the days are evil.

 It is my humble opinion that the spiritual application is vital.
 What I hope you will see is that in every day, in each moment, there is the opportunity to make a decision to transform the time that is just “passing by” and wasted, into a divine moment in which “by faith with the Divine purpose” we release something supernatural and redemptive that can revolutionize our lives.
 Whatever you do don’t miss your “Time” or your moment!

-Our Leadership team is especially thankful for those of you who provided financial donations and support in the month of August 2019 by partnering with us in efforts to advance the kingdom of God in this 21st century season: Special thanks to Ms. Annette Straker, Mr. David Straker, Ms. Chisa Tolliver, Mr. William Jones, Mr. Kenneth Washington, Ms. Darlene Simmons, Mrs. Denise Johnson, Ms. Itholear Abbott, Ms. Quiana Volney, Mrs. Barbara Mason, and Ms. Gertrude Scott.
+Our Leadership team is especially thankful for those of you who provided financial donations and support in the month of August 2017 by partnering with us in efforts to advance the kingdom of God in this 21st century season: Special thanks to Mr. William Wilson, Mr. David Straker, Mrs. Annette Straker, Mrs. Marguerite Williams, Ms. Gertrude Scott and Shakeema Lowe.
+Why don’t you take the opportunity to write us on our blog and let us know how we are doing in serving you Great people, we’d love to hear from you!

 Pastor James Baker, Jr.